Yonny Hernandez Player Props: Dodgers vs. Rangers

 Yonny Hernandez At The Plate

-- Hernandez has driven in a run in two games this season, with multiple runs batted in once.
+- Hernandez has picked up an RBI in two games this year, with multiple runs batted in once.

-- He has scored a run in three of eight games so far this season.
+- He has scored in five games this season (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.